umairansar/Towards-AI/README.md

 - This Web View screen loads the path of the url hidden behind the item clicked and displayes the web page, without the need to load the url in external broswer (such as Google Chrome).

-#### Note :- All the challenges/problems breached below were corrected in this uploaded version of application in this repository.
+#### Note :- All the challenges/problems breached below were removed and corrected in this uploaded version of application in this repository.

 ### Chanllenges
 1. The database did not get refreshed and always retained any prior data populated on the last run.
 This caused the app to crash everytime I innitiated an instance thereafter my first time execution.